Tuesday, July 14, 2026

 Rule followers or high achievers?

-After spending several years in a school where children were free to choose what they learned, were respected as partners in making rules and discussing class problems with teachers, enjoyed abundant outdoor play—including some real, healthy risk—and had plenty of time for gardening, science, and creative expression, I now feel a deep sadness when I observe how limited and disciplined students are in many public schools.
+After spending several years in a school where children's agency were prioritized.
+Teachers are not authority, but facilitators, working together with students to make rules and discuss class problems.
+Students enjoyed abundant outdoor play—including some real, healthy risk—and had plenty of time for gardening, science, and creative expression, I now feel a deep sadness when I notice how much students are expected to listen to teachers and how students' self empowerment are weaken.

 “Walking feet, walking feet, thank you for walking.”